The FT is worried about the Internet, and specifically what the Brazilians are up to with it as a result of the Snowden disclosures.

 Hence Brazil’s effort to create local IXen and ISPs and to build more regional fibre links, which has been a great success (check out the numbers in the post!).
 Not only do they want better connectivity, they also want participation in the Internet rather than just consumption of Google searches and lolcats.
 A good measure of this is AS numbers per capita.
 Theirs are rocketing.

-(If you find this interesting, a more detailed technical report on it will soon be appearing here)
+(If you find this interesting, a more detailed technical report on it has just appeared here)

 So, to summarise so far: there is nothing natural, open, or free about sending traffic from Sao Paulo to Rio via Miami.
 And the Internet founders did not intend and do not want this.
 It is bad economics and bad engineering, and the rest of the world left it behind years ago.
 Brazil is right to do everything possible to get rid of it, and its efforts are already bearing fruit.
 I think they are also right to identify it as a form of underdevelopment imposed on them by the rich.
 IETF and ISOC are very clear that peering and local interconnection are nothing but good.